-Remove the AC amperage loads from the generator one at a time.
-Allow the generator to run for 3-5 minutes to stabilize the operating temperature.
-Then push the stop button.
-Once the generator shuts down, turn off the panel DC breaker as a safety precaution.
+Remove the AC loads from the generator one at a time.Allow the generator to run for 3-5 minutes to stabilize the operating temperature, then momentarily depress the stop button and release.
+The generator will automatically shut down.
+Turn off the DC circuit breaker to prevent unintentional starts as a safety precaution.